NAMlab/panomiX-tool/README.md

-## Multi-omics Integration Framework- panomiX
-A multi-omics shiny app likely refers to a web application developed using the Shiny framework in the R programming language for the analysis and visualization of multi-omics data.

-Let's break down: Multi-omics refers to the integration and analysis of various biological data types, such as genomics, transcriptomics, proteomics, metabolomics, and other -omics data.
-Combining these datasets can provide a more comprehensive understanding of biological systems.

-Based on this, a "multi-omics shiny app" would likely be a user-friendly interface for exploring, analyzing, and visualizing integrated multi-omics data.
-Users might be able to upload their datasets, perform various analyses, and visualize results through interactive plots and dashboards.
-The app could potentially include features such as Data Harmonization, Varaince Estimation, Multi-omics Prediction, Multi-omics Interaction, and other tools commonly used in the analysis of multi-omics data.
+## PanomiX Documentation
+The panomiX toolbox is developed using Shiny, a web application framework for R that allows for interactive data analysis and visualization.
+This interactive web-based platform allows to effortlessly analyze complex biological data across different omics layers, such as genomics, transcriptomics, proteomics, metabolomics, and phenomics.
+To ensure accessibility, panomiX is hosted on Shinyapps.io, a cloud-based hosting service for Shiny applications.
+This allows users to access the platform from anywhere without requiring additional infrastructure.
+Cloud deployment eliminates the need to manage local servers, providing a smoother user experience and easier maintenance.

 This application enables users to build a predictive model using the XGBoost package and the caret package.
 It provides functionality to fine-tune the XGBoost model and select the optimal configuration through cross-validation, specifically employing a cross-validation approach.
 Information about XGBoost <a href="https://xgboost.readthedocs.io/en/latest//">here</a>

-# PanomiX Documentation

 ## Data Input